-Vice President and General Manager, Design and Platform Business.
+Vice President and General Manager, Design Business Unit.
 I straddle the worlds of technology and business, with a leg solidly planted in each.
 Prior to joining ANSYS I was the Sr. Vice President of Customer Success at Parallels (now Odin).
 I spent a little over a decade at Microsoft in roles ranging from General Manager in the Server and Tools Business Group, to Vice President of the Developer Business in the US.
 I have also worked as a management consultant at The Boston Consulting Group, co-founded an interactive agency, did scientific computing at Novo Nordisk, and nuclear research at CERN.

 I hold a Master of Science in applied physics & mathematics from the Technical University of Denmark.
 I am a software developer who grew up with assembly programming on 8/16-bit computers and still code for fun.
 I am also a lifelong martial artist, holding a 5th degree karate black belt and have competed on the Danish National team as well as in US Nationals.
 I enjoy speaking on the topics of technology innovation, and business strategy.

 Last September, we launched the preview of ANSYS Discovery Live — a new technology that can bring intuitive and real-time simulation insight to all engineering decisions.

 “… one of the biggest breakthroughs in design and engineering technology in the last ten years” – Develop3D

 Today, we go from technology preview to the commercial availability as we introduce the ANSYS Discovery family of products.
 This is a big step towards the vision of simulation for every engineer and every product — to make it as easy to simulate a product’s physical performance, as it is to use Google Search.
 Continue reading →